 Can’t I just ask websites if they want to hire me?

-Yep, you sure can.
-When you reach out to a site to see if they’re interested in using your services or you share an idea for a story you’d like to write for them, that’s called cold pitching and it’s a fantastic way to find freelance writing gigs.
+When you reach out to a site to see if they’re interested in using your services or you share an idea for a story you’d like to write for them, that’s called cold pitching.
+And it’s a fantastic way to find freelance writing gigs.

 Like anything else though, cold pitching takes some skill.
 You have to know: